Leeds is no stranger to cocktail bars, so if you like your spirits whipped up into something altogether more exciting, here’s where to go…

 Believe it or not, Victoria Gate Casino has its very own cocktail bar and it’s worth checking out.
 Before you order your drink, check out the ceiling, it has a unique design that makes it look like it’s moving – best take note of that one before you start on their potent concoctions.
 Their cocktails are inspired by the drinks behind the bar – they have over 150 premium spirits and champagnes to work with and they’ve mixed them into some seriously tasty drinks, from the Smuggler’s Mojito with Kraken Spiced rum, sugar syrup, lime, mint and ginger beer to the Bourbon Sour with Woodford Reserve, lemon juice, sugar syrup, bitters and a berry garnish.

 Curve, Victoria Gate Casino, Eastgate, Leeds, West Yorkshire, LS2 7JL.

 One of Leeds’ hidden cocktail bars, Mook is tucked away on Hirst’s Yard, just off Call Lane.
 This is one of those bars that you find yourself in on nights, ordering a cocktail at the bar before hitting the dance floor for some seriously questionable moves.
-The menu has a little something for everyone, with the likes of the Applemac with its mix of salted caramel vodka, green apple liqueur and apple juice, alongside the classic White Russian, made up of vodka, kahlua, milk and cream, then topped with chocolate powder, and yes, a Malteser.
+The menu has a little something for everyone, from the Applemac with its mix of salted caramel vodka, green apple liqueur and apple juice, to the Dib Dab, made up of Smirnoff red vodka, amaretto, Chambord and lemonade.

 Mook, Hirst’s Yard, Leeds, West Yorkshire, LS1 6NJ.